 Teaching and research facilities and opportunities open to students:

-- online learning is supported through the use of the Blackboard digital communication system which affords direct communication with course tutors.
+- Online learning is supported through the use of the Brightspace digital communication system, which affords direct communication with course tutors.

 - A full digital library resource backed by support from fully qualified college librarians is available to aid your research and reading.

 - Free access to software that will aid your learning, including the Microsoft Office suite.